20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 Different combinations of temperature, pressure and deformation allow us to distinguish environments of metamorphism within the Geosphere.

-Regional metamorphism involves temperature, pressure, and deformation in combination.
-Dynamic metamorphism is typical of the cores of mountain ranges produced by shortening of the Earth’s crust at convergent plate boundaries.
-Minerals produced by the regional metamorphism of certain kinds of rock (particularly mafic igneous rocks) provide sensitive indications of pressure and temperature.
+• Regional metamorphism involves temperature, pressure, and deformation in combination.
+Regional metamorphism is typical of the cores of mountain ranges produced by shortening of the lithosphere where plates converge.
+Minerals produced by the regional metamorphism can provide sensitive indications of pressure and temperature.
 It is possible to divide a graph of pressure and temperature (a “P–T diagram”) into regions characterized by certain mineral assemblages, called metamorphic facies.
 For example, the blueschist facies is named for the presence of a distinctive blue chain silicate mineral called glaucophane that forms under conditions of high pressure but low temperature.
-It is indicative of subduction zones, where one plate is pulled beneath another.
+It indicates that the rock was formed in a subduction zone, where one plate was pulled beneath another.

 Metamorphic rocks